 It is our aim that all pupils will develop a love and appreciation of music through playing instruments and singing, listening and appraising, performing and sharing.
 Our music education aims to engage, inspire and challenge pupils and to provide opportunities for our pupils to find their musicality.

-All pupils have the opportunity to learn and perform songs to the school community, including parents and carers: Christmas performances during the infant nativities and the junior carol concert; the school choir sing at the Waterloo Christmas light switch on and sing for the residents at Choices Day Care Centre, St. John’s Court and at the Age Concern Christmas meal.
+All pupils have the opportunity to learn and perform songs to the school community, including parents and carers: Christmas performances during the infant nativities and the junior carol concert; the school choir sing at the Waterloo Christmas lights event and sing for the residents at St. John’s Court.
 The choir performs annually at the Peace Proms concert alongside a live orchestra at Liverpool Marks and Spencer Arena.

 All pupils, when in Year 3, will have access to specialist tuition in partnership with Sefton music service to learn a brass instrument.